 Ben Zipperer (EPI): Minimum wage effects using the bunching estimator

 Discussant: Laura Giuliano (UCM), Ian Perry (Center for Labor Research and Education)

 Chair: Carl Nadler (Postdoctoral Scholar, CWED)

-Ken Jacobs (Chair, Center for Labor Research and Education): Living wages in cities and airports
+Ken Jacobs (Chair, Center for Labor Research and Education): Living wages at airports

 Discussants: Emmanuel Saez (UCB), Larry Mishel (EPI)